lyudeyun/AI-CPS-Benchmark/README.md

   5. Type `help staliro` to get a detailed description of the toolbox and refer to the demos folder to run sample problems handled by the tool.
 - Installation of SOAR algorithm, see [here](https://github.com/Lmathesen/S-TaLiRO-SOAR-Optimizers).

  ## How to run the script
  - RQ1: Performance of AI-CPS VS. Traditional CPS.
+For each benchmark,
  - RQ2: Effectiveness of Falsification.
-For each benchmark, given a specification φ and an input signal u, XXX_falsification.m is used to validate if the model violates the specification φ.
+For each benchmark, given a specification φ and an input signal u, XXX_breach.m and XXX_staliro.m is used to validate if the CPS violates the specification φ.
  - RQ3: Combining Traditional and AI controllers.
+The model